d2l-ai/d2l-en/chapter_explainability/global_model_analysis.md

 * Error analysis helps us get insight into the erroneous cases of the model.
 * Feature importance can be obtained via ablation studies regardless of the model type.

-## Exercise
+## Exercises
-* Analyze the error distribution across different groups of the loan amount.
+1. Analyze the error distribution across different groups of the loan amount.
 Hint: You may need to rewrite the MlpLoan model.
-* Can you calculate the importance score of the batch norm via ablation study?
+2. Can you calculate the importance score of the batch norm via ablation study?